-Complete Identifying Employer Contacts to determine who the key connections and contacts are at your college.
-In other words, identify who at your college can assist you with making contacts with these organizations.
+Complete Identifying Employer Contacts to determine who at your college can assist you in making contacts with these organizations.

-Once you have identified employers in a chosen sector, add their names to Employer Engagement Worksheet and place an “X” in the box indicating each employer’s involvement, if any.
+Once you have identified employers in a chosen sector, add their names to the Employer Engagement Worksheet and place an “X” in the box indicating each employer’s involvement.
 You may need to work with other departments at your college to complete this form.

-Note: If your college uses a Customer Relationship Management (CRM) tool you may wish to enter this data into the software.
+Note: If your college uses a customer relationship management (CRM) tool, you can enter this data into the software.

 This activity will provide a snapshot of currently engaged employers, future opportunities with existing employers, and new employers to reach out to for engagement opportunities.

 From your completed grid, determine which employers have no “Xs.”

 - Working with your department, division, and perhaps your college’s business outreach and marketing staff, brainstorm ways to perform outreach to the employers with no “Xs.”

 - Using the Outreach Plan Worksheet, identify the people from your college who will make the initial contact with each employer, how the outreach will be made, what information will be shared, how the outreach will be tracked, and how the information gathered will be shared at the college.
 Consider asking your workforce/economic development board or chamber of commerce partners to introduce you to employers who are also members of their organizations.

 From your completed grid, determine which employers have some “Xs” but could benefit from deeper engagement.